ssato/python-anyconfig/docs/usage.rst

   # Same as above as a result but make parser instance and pass it explicitly.
   yml_psr = anyconfig.find_loader(None, ac_parser="yaml")
   data5 = anyconfig.single_load(cnf_path, yml_psr)  # Or: anyconfig.load(...)

+  # Same as above but open the config file explicitly before load.
+  with anyconfig.open("/path/to/foo/conf.d/a.yml") as istrm:
+      data6 = anyconfig.load(istrm)

+  # Same as above but with specifying config type explicitly.
+  with anyconfig.open("/path/to/foo/conf.d/a.yml", ac_parser="yaml") as istrm:
+      data7 = anyconfig.load(istrm)

 Please note that returned value may be None if something goes wrong and you'll have to check it before use if there are such risks.